cartpauj/mingle-forum/readme.txt

 == Changelog ==
 = 1.1.0 =
 * We owe 99% of this one to ddart!!!
 Please send him a donation, http://ddart-bg.com/
+* Also want to give a special thanks to Xefir for his awesome contributions as well
 * Added option to define Login, Logout, and Signup URL's
 * Added more BBCode options & images (ddart)
 * Added more smilies (ddart)
+* Added prettier icons (ddart)
 * Added smilies to quick reply (ddart)
 * Added ability to shrink Categories to save space
+* Added localized dates for non-english users (xefir)
 * Changed styling of default skin (HUGE Thanks to ddart)
 * Changed profile header at top of Forum to save space
 * Changed breadcrumbs location